AlbrechtL/albrechtl.github.io/pages/faq.md

 The settings are stored inside the Windows registry at the key `HKEY_CURRENT_USER\SOFTWARE\welle.io\welle.io`

 **Linux**
-The settings are stored inside you local settings folder `~/.config/welle.io/welle.io.conf`
+The settings are stored inside your local settings folder `~/.config/welle.io/welle.io.conf`

+**Android**
+The settings are stored at the file `/data/data/io.welle.welle/files/.config/welle.io/welle.io.conf`

 ## How can I delete the settings?
 **Windows**